mmarks13/geoai_veg_map/src/training/model_data_readme.md

 ## Notes

-- **Point Normalization**: Points are normalized using a bounding box ('bbox') normalization where x and y coordinates are normalized based on the bounding box and z coordinates are normalized using data statistics.
+- **Point Normalization**: Points are normalized using a bounding box ('bbox') normalization where x and y coordinates are centered at 0,0 and units are in meters.
+Therefore, since the bounding box is 10x10 meters, the x and y values are between -5 and 5.
+The z-values are standardized so the minimum z value is 0 for every tile.
+The z value units are also meters.
-- **Grid Indices**: Each point is assigned to a grid cell in a grid_size × grid_size grid (default grid_size=20).
 - **Relative Dates**: Date differences are computed in days relative to the UAV LiDAR acquisition date.
 - **KNN Graphs**: K-nearest neighbor graphs are computed for the 3DEP points for each k value and converted to undirected graphs.
 - **Bounding Boxes**: The main tile bounding box is 10x10m, while NAIP and UAVSAR imagery use a 20x20m bounding box that shares the same centroid.
 Both are in EPSG:32611 coordinate system.